gregcube/spooky_scoreboard_daemon/README.md

 - [Symcode MJ-3300](https://amzn.to/4fuNqTx)
 - [Symcode MJ-390](https://amzn.to/40QrH4D)*

-Ensure the QR reader is set to USB-COM RS232 mode.
+Ensure the QR reader interface settings are set to USB-COM mode.
+Check the manual for configuration codes.

 **Linux fails to recognize the device when connected via the USB extension cable that is accessible inside the coin door.
 It does work however when connected directly